Abod1960/One-Commander-Paper-Theme/README.md

 ## 👍 Recommended extensions and styles

-🍀 If you want to make your discord app has a Pper look, here is a theme i made: [Translucence Paper Theme](https://github.com/Abod1960/BetterDiscord-Translucence-Themes/tree/master/Themes/Translucence-Paper).
+🍀 If you want to make your discord app has a Paper look, here is a theme i made: [Translucence Paper Theme](https://github.com/Abod1960/BetterDiscord-Translucence-Themes/tree/master/Themes/Translucence-Paper).

 ⚜ And if you want to get an Paper cursor, here you can get it: [Paper-Cursor](https://www.deviantart.com/abod1960/art/Paper-Cursor-883799195).